 Afternoon tea at The Dome is a high-class affair.
 Served in the gorgeous Georgian Tea Room, the lunch of finger sandwiches can be upgraded to include champagne, as well!

-Continue your 3 perfect days in Edinburgh and weave your way through the heart of New Town.
+Continue your 3 perfect days in Edinburgh by weaving your way through the heart of New Town.
 Start on Thistle Street, cut over to George Street and complete the four-block stretch on Rose Street.
 The atmospheric area is home to boutique shops, fun bars and popular eateries.

 Pro Tip: The streets of New Town were named with purpose.
-Rose Street was named for the national flower of England, Thistle Street for the national flower of Scotland and George Street for the reigning King George III.
+Rose Street was named for the national flower of England, Thistle Street for the national flower of Scotland and George Street for then King George III.

 Historic Georgian House on Charlotte Square

-Charlotte Square, a private garden, along with the domed West Register House, mark the west end of New Town – at the opposite side of the planned community from St. Andrew Square.
+Charlotte Square, a private garden, along with the domed West Register House, mark the west end of New Town.
 The houses ringing the square have long been occupied by Edinburgh’s elite.

 The Georgian House, a ticketed tourist attraction, sits on the north side of the park – and it’s one of the best places to see in Edinburgh for a peek into the past.
-The house is furnished as it would have been in the 18th century and guides are on hand to share details of the history.
+The house is furnished as it would have been in the 18th century and guides are on hand to share details.

 Dean Village